-Given Hall County's history with tornadoes, public tornado shelters should be considered.
+Given Hall County's history with tornadoes, public tornado shelters may be considered in some areas.
 They are fundable under FEMA's non-flood mitigation programs, and most states in FEMA Region VII (Nebraska, Iowa, Missouri, Kansas) have successfully implemented them.
 However, Nebraska currently has only funded one public tornado shelter: a community building in Cortland after the devastating Hallam Tornado of 2004.
 Shelters can be built in as new construction or as a retrofit - retrofits are more expensive.
 The most popular public shelters have been public schools and in areas of large concentrations of population in the summer months such as fairgrounds and parks.